tohkarle/SC2002-KarLe-Assignment/README.md

 To run on mac:
 1. Ensure JDK 17 or later is installed
 2. Open a terminal and navigate to the folder that contains cams
+3. Run this command to give permission: chmod +x run.sh
-3. Run the app by using the command: ./run.sh
+4. Run the app by using the command: ./run.sh